sondresk/ContactsDBandUI/README.md

 # ContactsDBandUI
 A simple database application to store contacts with a UI to view, manage, and add contacts.
+The UI is created using Tkinter. \n
 The example contact info and pictures are from www.random-name-generator.com.

 ## Files